meribold/dotfiles/README.md

 ## Installation

-I don't recommend blindly installing these dotfiles: my setup is personal, opinionated, and sometimes my own information is hard-coded.
+I don't recommend blindly installing these dotfiles: my setup is personal, opinionated, and sometimes personal information is hard-coded.
 Some configuration is not portable and specific to [Arch][] or my ThinkPad.
-That being said…

-The installation is based on [GNU Make][make] and you can specifically try out the configuration for individual programs without creating any other links.
+That being said, you can specifically install the configuration for individual programs without creating any other links.
+Installation uses [GNU Make][].

 *   Clone this repository to `~/dotfiles`.
 *   Cherry-pick the configuration for programs you're interested in by giving Make their names.
-The makefile doesn't replace most conflicting files, they need to be removed or moved manually first.
+The makefile doesn't replace most conflicting files; you need to remove or move them manually first.
 For example:

     ```bash
     mv ~/.vim ~/.vim.backup